robinhuy/fake-api-nodejs/README.md

 Features:

-- Define your own database using a json file, generate REST APIs from that database.
+- Define your own database using a JSON file, generate REST APIs from that database.

 - Register user with username & password or email & password.
 Using object `users` in the database.